 Kate Fitzpatrick is the Program Director for the Deschutes River Conservancy.
 She has 15 years’ experience developing and implementing collaborative strategies to restore water to Deschutes Basin rivers and streams.

-Craig Gannett is a partner in Davis Wright Tremaine LLP.
-He focuses on renewable energy and climate change.
-He advises clients on a broad range of regulatory matters, including those relating to hydroelectric dams.
+Craig Gannett is a partner at Davis Wright Tremaine LLP.
+He focuses on electric utility regulation, renewable energy development, and climate change-related regulation.
+He advises clients on a range of regulatory matters.

 Beth S. Ginsberg is a partner with Stoel Rives LLP.
 For more than thirty years, she has litigated natural resource, wildlife and environmental cases and counseled clients on the complexities of regulatory compliance and permitting issues.